 • Such penny stocks, similar to Pink Sheets, are not required to file SEC (Securities and Exchange Commission) financial and business reports.

 • These stocks may not be solicited or advertised to the public unless a certain number of shares are qualified to be traded publicly under 504 of Regulation D.

 • Extremely Illiquid.
 Gray sheet trading is infrequent, and for good reason...
 Difficult to trade, not advertised, difficult to follow the price, the least regulation possible, hard to find any information on the stock, very small market cap, little history, and most such stocks do not yet offer public shares; so shares of such stocks are commonly privately held.

 The lack of information (bids, history, financial reports) alone causes most investors to be very skeptical of Gray Sheets and avoid them altogether.
 Grey sheets trading is rarely made by Extraordinary Investors.

 • Shares of such penny stocks are privately held and restricted from being sold publicly unless such company files a 504 of Regulation D and meets basic qualifications; for instance, have a concrete plan of operation, and a certain number of private stocks being held for at least one year, and a planned sale of shares worth no more than $1 million.
 The benefit of the public offering of stock is to raise capital for operations.

-Gray Sheets are commonly associated with Initial public offering (IPO) stocks or start up companies or spin-off companies, even though not all are IPO's, start-ups or spin-offs.
+Gray Sheets are commonly associated with Initial public offering (IPO) stocks or start up companies or spin-off companies.

 IPO's are new shares of stock publicly sold unofficially before they trade on any stock exchange or other financial market.